peiyuncai/restaurant-api/README.md

 ### Application Logic

-We start server on 127.0.0.1:3030 by running **cargo run** or *cargo run -- {pool_size}* and can serve each request asynchronously.
-I did not limit the threads here.
+We start the server on **127.0.0.1:3030** by **running cargo run** or **cargo run -- {pool_size}**.
+The server can handle each request asynchronously.
+I did not limit the number of threads here which can be improved.

-When we receive POST /order or POST /meal-items, the thread will put meal item cooking jobs in channel.
+When a POST request is received at **/order** or **/meal-items**, the thread places each meal item as a cooking job into a channel.
-On the other hand, we have a chef thread pool to consume cooking job and prepare the meal item.
+Concurrently, a chef thread pool consumes these cooking jobs from the channel and prepares the meal items.

-Here give an example.
-Assume we have 2 thread in the thread pool which means we have 2 chefs.
+For example, if the thread pool has 2 threads, it means we have 2 chefs.
-When client issue a request with 3 meal_items for table 1, these 3 items will be sent to channel(FIFO).
+When a client sends a request with 3 meal_items for table 1, these 3 items representing 3 jobs are sent to the channel (FIFO).
-If client issue a request again with 2 meal_items for table 2, these 2 items will be sent to the same channel as well.
+If another request with 2 meal_items for table 2 is received, these items are also sent to the same channel.

-The chef thread will loop consuming the meal_item from channel and based on meal_item's cooking_item, chef thread will go sleep to simulate busy cooking the meal item until time is elapsed.
-Then it will wake up and consume another meal item from channel.
+The chef threads continuously consume meal items from the channel.
+Based on the cooking time of each meal item, the chef thread will sleep to simulate the cooking process.
-Before it goes to sleep, it will update meal_item's status as **preparing**, so client can't cancel it.
+Before going to sleep, the chef thread update meal item's status as _Preparing_, preventing the client from canceling it.
-After thread wakes up, it will then mark meal item status as **completed**, and client can't cancel it either.
+Once the thread wakes up, it updates meal item's status as _Completed_, preventing the client from canceling it.

-Other meal items queued in the channel whose status is the default **received**, so client can still cancel it.
+Meal items in the channel with the default status received can still be canceled by the client.
-If chef thread gets the meal from channel and connect db checking meal's status and find it's canceled, then it will return without further processing.
+If a chef thread retrieves a meal item and finds it's removed from the order after checking the database, it will return without further processing.

-There is cooking_time_upper_bound_in_min in order model which is the sum of non-removed and non-completed meal items' cooking time.
+The cooking_time_upper_bound_in_min in the order model represents the sum of the cooking times for non-removed and non-completed meal items.
-Since there could be more than one chef thread to process meal, the actual cooking time could be less, but we use upper_bound here to denote max required time.
+While multiple chef threads can process meals simultaneously, potentially reducing the actual cooking time, the upper bound indicates the _maximum_ required time.

 ### Application Improvement Areas